kjmac123/metabuilder/README.md

 ##The Metabase
 If you wish to modify/examine the Metabase Lua files they can be found in metabuilder/metabase

-##And finally
+##A few final notes
-This document, and metabuilder itself, remain a work in progress.
+* This document, and metabuilder itself, remain a work in progress.
 I’ll try and tidy up and document things as soon as I’m able.
-Documentation for the metabuilder syntax is obviously needed but will take a little time to write up.
+* Documentation for the metabuilder syntax is obviously needed but will take a little time to write up.
-The code for the metabuilder binary is _not_ a shining example of the ultimate in C++ excellence.
+* The code for the metabuilder binary is _not_ a shining example of the ultimate in C++ excellence.
 It was written quickly in order to urgently fill a very real need.
 With things calming down a little now I should be able to revisit and tidy things up.
-That said very few changes to the C++ code have been necessary after metabuilder started being used ‘for real’ so things can’t be that bad!
+* That said very few changes to the C++ code have been necessary after metabuilder started being used ‘for real’ so things can’t be that bad!